To find out more about Liverpool watch our film HERE

 If you will be living at the Aigburth Park Student Village you will love the local night scene, especially around Lark Lane – only a few minutes’ walk from Aigburth Park, you will find many small restaurants, wine bars and traditional pubs, almost on your doorstep.

-For a wider range of destinations, Manchester International is only a 45 minute ride away and can be reached by train from Liverpool city centre.
+For a wider range of destinations, Manchester International Airport is only a 45 minute ride away and can be reached by train from Liverpool city centre.